Customize Consent Preferences

 Click Save:

-Next, click on the Budget icon in the toolbar:
+Next, click the Budget icon in the sidebar.

 Add a category called “In-Kind Donations”.